Help and hardware problems

 The central IT service desk provides technical support and advice to all members of the University on a whole range of IT problems.Service desk staff have access to a wide range of expertise within IT Services to which problems can be referred.

-- To contact the Service Desk, use the online Help Request Form or phone them on (01865 6) 12345 (please have your University Card to hand).
+- To contact the Service Desk, phone them on (01865 6) 12345 (please have your University Card to hand) or use the online Help Request Form.
 Telephone support is available 24/7.
 The Service Desk will endeavour to fix your problem straight away, if they need to see you in person to resolve the issue, they will arrange a convenient appointment.

 - Problems with accounts allocated by IT Services which cannot be solved through the self-registration pages are also handled by the Service Desk.
 Contact them on (01865 6) 12345 or use the Help Request Form

 - If you have a definite hardware failure on a computer which is under warranty, contact the equipment manufacturer.
 Their web site will usually have contact details.

-- Manufacturer may still be able to help, or recommend a local service agent if out of warranty.
+- The manufacturer may still be able to help, or recommend a local service agent if the equipment is out of warranty.

 Computer hardware breakdown service

-- For hardware faults on your IT Products including notebooks/laptops, desktops, printers, iPad, external hard drives, scanners, etc.
+- For hardware faults on your IT devices including notebooks/laptops, desktops, printers, iPad, external hard drives, scanners, etc.